dialloDioulde/FabLab/README.md

             -if type of material is UNIQUE: quantity cannot be modified

-      6- Add Loaner and expecte Return Date to the Loan
+      6- Add Loaner and expected Return Date to the Loan

       7- Create Type/Material/Loaner

       8- Display all Type/Material/Loaner on a table

-      9- Modify Type
+      9- Modify Loaner

 #TO DO:

-    1- Modify Material/Loaner
+    1- Modify Material/Type

     2- Delete Type/Material/Loaner